artamonoff/econometrica-en/README.md

-Teaching material for cources on Econometrics at Moscow School of Economics, MSU
+Teaching material for courses on Econometrics at Moscow School of Economics, MSU